agocke/xres2lnk/README.md

 the color codes into a shortcut to a Windows console program (e.g., cmd.exe, bash.exe).
 You can find the latest release [here](https://github.com/agocke/xres2lnk/releases/download/v1.0.0/xres2lnk.zip).

+If you don't already have an XResources file with colors you like, you can find tons of themes on https://chriskempson.github.io/base16/ and if you don't like any of those, you can make your own and export it as XResources using http://terminal.sexy/.

 The usage for xres2lnk is as follows:

 ```